SQ Begin W/Your Name!: Reception

+The series was one of ten works that won a Bronze Award in the 2015 International Manga Awards, a contest in Japan for international manga artists.

-Erica Friedman of Yuricon gave the Japanese print volume an overall 9 out of 10 rating, praising the art and remarking that "I genuinely hope to see this title make it over here.
+Erica Friedman of Okazu gave the Japanese print volume an overall 9 out of 10 rating, praising the art and remarking that "I genuinely hope to see this title make it over here.
 It's really delightful and, as the comics often pass by with very little dialogue many are completely silent, it doesn't matter what language it's in."
 Mey Rude included the series in Autostraddle's "8 Queer/Feminist Comics to Get Your Friends Into Comics", noting that the series is "a classic story about two high school girls who fall in love and act like teenagers.
 Fans of Buffy, Glee, Faking It, or any other show with queer teens will fall in love with this comic."